davetron5000/faas-is-a-what-now/markdown/function.md

 !STOPBG node js/server.js

 The contents of `js/server.js` are pretty generic.
-They don't have anything to do with our use-case of serving up a dynamic web page, and we could use `js/server.js` with pretty much any function that returns a string.
+They don't have anything to do with our use-case of serving up a dynamic web page, and we could use `js/server.js` with pretty much any function.

 Meanwhile, *our* code has no knowledge of the fact that it's run in a web server.
 It's just rendering strings.
 So far, this is basic separation of concerns.